OMGPool/guide/docs/contribute.md

 # Contribute

 ::: tip INFORMATION
-This guide and its content are produced and reviewed by the community and anyone is free to contribute.
+This guide and its content are produced and reviewed by the community, with the help of OMGPool, and anyone is free to contribute.
 :::

-**Join us on [Gitter](https://gitter.im/OMGnetwork/guide) to get started !**
+**Join us on [Telegram](https://t.me/joinchat/HNsNKU4uI9ZavKNgGr2HjQ) to get started !**

 ## Suggestions / Reports

-To report errors/inaccuracies or suggest enhancements, you may create a [Github issue](https://github.com/OMGnetwork/guide/issues/new), and please follow this set of recommandations :
+To report errors/inaccuracies or suggest enhancements, you may create a [Github issue](https://github.com/OMGPool/guide/issues/new), and please follow this set of recommandations :

 * **Use a clear and descriptive title** for the issue to identify the suggestion/report.
 * **Provide a thorough description of the suggested enhancement** or **justify the inaccuracy of the content** in as many details as possible.